Find out how to collect SMS consent and how consent is stored in Klaviyo by reading this article.

 There are several options for collecting or syncing consent into Klaviyo:

-- Standard signup forms, which you can use to target new and email-only subscribers
+- Klaviyo signup forms, which you can use to target new and email-only subscribers

 - Click-to-text forms